dmulholl/argspp/readme.md

 # Optional

-Optional is a minimalist argument-parsing library for C++ designed for building elegant command-line interfaces.
+Optional is a minimalist argument-parsing library for C++.

 #### Features